JuulLinders/ComplexSystems.github.io/_posts/Blog Module 4 Testing the characteristics of Dynamical Systems.md

 ```
 ![image](https://user-images.githubusercontent.com/105786135/169703829-eaa35076-062a-4192-9c17-a9cfb1a4d614.png)

 Several change points are more or less distinguishable.
-However, this analysis is very sensitive to the length of the interval that is used to calculate the variance.
+However, this analysis is sensitive to the length of the interval that is used to calculate the variance.
 For example, when using an interval of 5000 the following graph is created.
 ```
 variance = c()
 interval = 5000